Seymour W. Duncan

 Fender Esquire guitar (1952), sold by Duncan to David Gilmour of Pink Floyd, at which point it already had a Fender Stratocaster pickup in the neck position.
 Seen displayed at the Pink Floyd: Their Mortal Remains exhibition.

-Seymour W. Duncan is an American businessman and a co-founder of the Seymour Duncan Company, a manufacturer of guitar pickups, bass pickups, and effects pedals located in Santa Barbara, California.
+Seymour W. Duncan (born February 11, 1951) is an American businessman and a co-founder of the Seymour Duncan Company, a manufacturer of guitar pickups, bass pickups, and effects pedals located in Santa Barbara, California.

 Early life

 Duncan was born in Camden, New Jersey.
 He was introduced to guitar by his uncle, and would regularly visit his uncle's house to practice guitar.
 His earliest influences included Bill Haley & His Comets, Neil LeVang, Buddy Merrill, James Burton and Ricky Nelson.
 At age 12, his uncle introduced him to Les Paul after a show at Steel Pier.
 Duncan received his own guitar and amp as a Christmas present at the age of 13.

 In his teens, Duncan attended Woodstown High School.
 He also began playing at various shows in Atlantic City, Philadelphia, Wildwood, and Somers Point.
 He first began winding pickups at age 16 when his Fender Telecaster's pickup broke after lending it at a show.
 Lacking proper equipment, Duncan improvised tools such as using a butter knife as a soldering iron, a microscope from school to analyze the pickup, and a record player to rewind the pickup bobbin.
 Having rewound the pickup bobbin tighter than it initially was, Duncan noted a "fatter" tone from the guitar.
 This inspired him to further experiment with pickups and tonality.